Warning:THE MORTGAGED PROPERTY (WHICH MAY BE YOUR HOME) MAY BE REPOSSESSED IF YOU DO NOT KEEP UP REPAYMENTS ON YOUR MORTGAGE

 16. Amount Required to Redeem Your Mortgage

-This section shows details of the amount required to redeem your mortgage at 31 December 2015.
-This figure includes the balance carried forward at 31 December 2015 from your mortgage statement, plus any early repayment charges (see section 17 below) and early redemption fees, if applicable.
+This section shows details of the amount required to redeem your mortgage at 31 December 2016.
+This figure includes the balance carried forward at 31 December 2016 from your mortgage statement, plus any early repayment charges (see section 17 below) and mortgage exit fees, if applicable.
 The amount to redeem your mortgage shown in this section of your statement, is an illustration only and any fees included have not been charged to your account.
 These fees would only be charged should you choose to redeem your mortgage in the future.
-This illustration was only valid to 31 December 2015 and cannot be used for redemption purposes.
+This illustration was only valid to 31 December 2016 and cannot be used for redemption purposes.
 If you are intending to redeem your mortgage, please contact us for an up to date redemption statement.
 Further information on how to contact us is shown on your statement.

 17. Early Repayment Charges

-This section shows details of any early repayment charges calculated as at 31 December 2015, if applicable, and whether there is a requirement to arrange home insurance with the Society, under the terms and conditions of your mortgage product(s).
+This section shows details of any early repayment charges calculated as at 31 December 2016, if applicable, under the terms and conditions of your mortgage product(s).
 This information is shown per product.